 My research addresses issues at the intersection of health, law, and politics, particularly drug use and drug policy.
-My dissertation, "Going Nowhere: Life with Opioids in Backcountry California," is a multisite ethnographic study of opioid use and opioid-related services in several remote counties.
+My dissertation, "Going Nowhere: The Social Life of Opioids in Backcountry California," is a multisite ethnographic study of opioid use and opioid-related services in several remote counties.
 I hold a MA in sociology from Berkeley and a BA in tutorial studies from the University of Chicago.